Second opinion: when can a second medical opinion be sought?

 - certain types of spinal surgery

 Important: Some statutory health insurance funds offer their members the option of seeking a second opinion from a specialist for other operations too.
 For example, these include operations on the spinal column, the knees and the hips.
-Your health insurance provider can give you information about the available services in this area.

 How do I get a second opinion?